radius-project/docs/docs/content/author-apps/resource-library/connectors/index.md

 ## Overview

 Connectors provide **abstraction** and **portability** to Radius applications.
-This allows developement teams to depend on high level resource types and APIs, and let infra teams swap out the underlying resource and configuration.
+This allows development teams to depend on high level resource types and APIs, and let infra teams swap out the underlying resource and configuration.

 <img src="connectors.png" alt="Diagram of a connector connecting from a container to either an Azure Redis Cache or a Kubernetes Deployment" width=700px />